frederic-perez/Cardiac-electrophysiology/glossary.md

 __left main disease__ A severe narrowing of the left main coronary artery (LMCA) jeopardizes a large area of myocardium and increases the risk of major adverse cardiac events.
 __left ventricular assist device__ An implanted device that boosts the output of the heart on a short-term basis, for example in people awaiting heart transplants.
 __macro-reentrant atrial tachycardia__ _n_
+__mesenchyme__ _n_ /ˈmɛs ɛŋ kaɪm, ˈmɛz-/ Cells of mesodermal origin that are capable of developing into connective tissues, blood, and lymphatic and blood vessels. _Mesenchymal origin._
 __metaplasia__ _n_ The transformation of one kind of tissue into a different kind.
 __mitral annulus__ _n_ A fibrous ring that is attached to the mitral valve leaflets.
 __mitral regurgitation__ _n_ The backward flow of blood from the left ventricle into the left atrium of the heart, caused by incompetent closure of the mitral valve.